-Corn can be ingested in a variety of forms, which makes corn allergies hard to identify without proper knowledge.
+Corn comes in a variety of forms, which makes corn allergies hard to find without proper knowledge.
 These forms include oil, flour, and cornstarch.
-Some refined corn oils may not contain zein and may be safe to consume; however, it is important to consult an allergist beforehand and exercise extreme caution.
-Corn is also found in many processed foods.
-Our allergists understand the difficulties faced living with a corn allergy.
-That is why we have provided a list of products and ingredients that you may need to avoid, as well as a list of corn-free foods that you can enjoy.
-Let us help you navigate through this difficult allergy with ease.
+Some refined corn oils may not contain zein and are safe to consume; however, it is important to consult an allergist beforehand and exercise extreme caution.
+Processed foods also contain corn.
+Our allergists understand the difficulties faced living with a corn allergy and are here to help diagnose and treat your condition.

-|Powdered Sugar||Baking mixes||Sausage|
+|Powdered Sugar||Baking Mixes||Sausage|

 |Gum Preserves||Certain Jams||Peanut Butter|